taimax13/platform-tool/README.md

 ### Overview

 The infrastructure is automated using **Terraform**, which provisions the following AWS resources:
-- **S3 Bucket**: Stores the uploaded files and their MD5 checksum files.
+- **S3 Bucket module**: Stores the uploaded files and their MD5 checksum files.
-- **Lambda Function**: Calculates and stores the MD5 checksum.
+- **Lambda Function module**: Calculates and stores the MD5 checksum.
 - **IAM Role and Policies**: Provides the Lambda function with the necessary permissions to interact with S3.
 - **S3 Event Notification**: Triggers the Lambda function when new objects are uploaded to the S3 bucket.